Lane Thomas Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks third in the league.
+- The Astros pitching staff ranks third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Astros have the top team ERA across all league pitching staffs (3.30).
+- The Astros' 3.27 team ERA ranks first among all MLB pitching staffs.

-- Astros pitchers combine to allow 69 home runs (one per game), the 10th-fewest in the league.
+- Astros pitchers combine to surrender the seventh-fewest home runs in baseball (69 total, one per game).

-- His last time out came on Thursday against the Toronto Blue Jays, when the left-hander tossed five innings, surrendering three earned runs while allowing four hits.
+- The right-hander last appeared on Friday against the Cleveland Guardians, when he went five innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.